coinevo/documents/docs/es/commands/README.md

 * ìwalletname" ñ the name of the wallet.dat file currently loaded
 * "walletversion" ñ not the software client version, use `getnetworkinfo` to check this
-* "balance" ñ balance in QTUM
+* "balance" ñ balance in EVO
 * "stake" ñ any balance currently committed to a stake
 * "unconfirmed_balance" ñ any balance that hasnít been published in the next blocks
 * "immature_balance" ñ any coinbase (Proof of Work) balance that does not have 500 confirmations, seen only for regtest.